Pavel-Y/cryptostory/precomputer/README.md

 As a resut this key schedule was in use for a while and the messages were succesfully decripted.

-Closer to the end of the WWII after significant efforts the allies managed to break the Enigma cipher having obtained just the latest version of the machine without the key schedule.
+Closer to the end of the WWII after significant efforts the allies managed to break the Enigma cipher having obtained just the latest version of the machine without the key schedules.